MOMA

 to broach the mazes

-the din of school kids
+of these boxed halls, the din of school kids

 directionless,